tweihaha/tweihaha.github.io/_pages/aed-by-cnn.md

 ### Frame-level Result

-The overall area-under-ROC-curve (AUC) score of 0.738, and the AUC score of each class is shown below.
+The overall area-under-ROC-curve (AUC) score is 0.738, and the AUC score of each class is shown below.

 | Class            | AUC score     | Class            | AUC score     |
 | ---------------- | -------------:| ---------------- | -------------:|